telerik/blazor-docs/globalization/localization.md

 ### Step 4: Register Your Telerik Localization Service

 Register your custom Telerik localization service in `Program.cs` after `builder.Services.AddTelerikBlazor();`.
-The order is crucial and the Telerik components will always use localization service, which is registered last.
+The order is crucial and the Telerik components will always use the last registered localization service.
 If you reorder the two lines below, the components will use the default built-in English localization strings.

 >caption Program.cs